0day-ci/linux/Documentation/virt/kvm/amd-memory-encryption.rst

 The KVM_SEV_INIT command is used by the hypervisor to initialize the SEV platform context.
 In a typical workflow, this command should be the first command issued.
+The AMD-SP can be initialized either by using its own non-volatile storage or the system can manage the NV storage for the AMD-SP using the module parameter ``init_ex_path``.
+This file must exist, to create a new NV storage file allocate a the file with 32Kb of 0xFF as required by the SEV FW spec.

 Returns: 0 on success, -negative on error